 8. Mistletoe was a sacred plant to both the Druids and the Norse.
 According to Norse myth, when the god Baldur was killed by a mistletoe arrow, his mother Frigga wept white berries which brought him back to life.
 The mistletoe was then blessed by Frigga so that whoever stood beneath it received a kiss.
 The Druids collected mistletoe by cutting it with a gold sickle, catching it in a cloth before it could hit the ground.
 The sprigs were placed over doorways to protect the dwelling and bring blessings.

 9. The first Christmas cards appeared in 1843, designed by John Horsley, and sold in London for one penny each.
 The image on the front was of a family raising a Christmas toast which caused the Puritans to denounce it.
 But cards became very popular anyway.
 A German lithographer named Louis Prang brought the tradition to America in 1860, printing the cards in his press in Boston.
-Nowadays, more than 3 million Christmas cards are sent in America alone!
+Nowadays, more than 3 billion Christmas cards are sent in America alone!

 10. Santa’s reindeer are based upon the eight-legged Sleipnir, the Norse god Woden’s flying horse.
 The reindeer received their names from Clement Moore in his poem, “A Visit From St. Nick” in 1823.
 Rudolph didn’t join them until 1939 when Robert L. May wrote a verse for Montgomery Ward.
 Gene Autry recorded the song that Johnny Marks adapted from the poem, releasing it during Christmas week, 1949.
 It became the second best-selling song of all time until the 1980′s, selling over 25 million copies.